Associate Professor of Law

 - Authorizing Subnational Constitutions in Transitional Federal States: South Africa, Democracy, and the KwaZulu-Natal Constitution, 41 Vand.
 J. Transnat’l L. 585 (2008).

 Symposium Articles, Essays, and Book Chapters

 - Political Functions and Limitations of Contemporary State Constitutions in the United States, in A Written Constitution for Quebec?
 (Richard Albert ed., McGill-Queen’s Univ.
-Press) (forthcoming 2023) (solicited).
+Press) (2023) (solicited).

 - The Single-Subject Rule and the Politics of Constitutional Amendment in Initiative States, 101 Neb.
 L. Rev. 101 (2022) (symposium article).